Mirethec/mirethec.github.io/README.md

-This is repository for my website.
+This is repository for my first website.